 First things first; before going for a gastric sleeve surgery, you should get some information about it and how the recovery would be like.
 Weight loss surgery recovery time varies depending on the procedure as well as between individuals.

-In laparoscopic gastric sleeve surgery, also known as sleeve gastrectomy, about 85 percent of your stomach is removed so that it takes the shape of a tube or sleeve, as its name indicates.
-Since your stomach is surgically removed, you have to follow some guidelines as to how to eat after surgery until full recovery, which is an important part of the recovery process.
+In laparoscopic gastric sleeve surgery, about 85 percent of your stomach is removed so that it takes the shape of a tube or sleeve, as its name indicates.

-Always follow the diet your surgeon has given you.
-Keep this in your mind that the recommendations may vary depending on the procedure as well as your individual situation.
+Always follow the diet your surgeon has given you to follow during your recovery from gastric sleeve surgery.
+Keep this in your mind that the recommendations may vary depending on the type of gastric sleeve procedure as well as your individual situation.

-After the weight-loss surgery, it is very important that your diet contains nutrients.
+After the weight-loss surgery, your diet must contain nutrients.
 In other words, vegetables, sources of fat-free proteins and whole grains should be placed on the patient’s daily diet.

 Your body is used to getting a lot of fluids from food which it will no longer be getting.
-It is absolutely essential to stay fully hydrated post-surgery.
+It is absolutely essential to stay fully hydrated during the gastric sleeve surgery.
 This is done to avoid potential surgical complications.

 Generally, the diet and exercise after sleeve gastrectomy are divided into four phases:

 Day 1-2: Clear liquid diet, getting out of bed

 The length of hospital stay will be between one and two nights, provided that no complication has taken place.
 The first two days of the recovery might not be your favorite time, but are considered important.

 You can gradually get back to your daily diet in about a month.
 In the meantime, learn about the three crucial recovery periods.